lyulyul/shine-cluster/tools/README.md

-This folder is for idependent tools that can be used outside of mpi-servers.
+This folder is for idependent tools that can be used outside of shine-cluster.